hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ---
 title: Sources and Sinks
-description: Tutorial on how to define custom sources and sinks.
+description: Birds-eye view of all pre-defined sources available in Jet.
 ---

 Hazelcast Jet comes out of the box with many different sources and sinks